 \paragraph{Tabular data clustering.} Traditional clustering algorithms, like k-means \cite{macqueen1967some}, GMM \cite{dempster1977maximum}, or hierarchical methods \cite{murtagh2012algorithms}, have widespread applications across data mining, bioinformatics, customer segmentation, and anomaly detection.
 However, these methods often rely on predefined distance metrics and fail to capture complex, non-linear relationships, making them suboptimal for high-dimensional and heterogeneous tabular datasets.

-A pioneering Deep Embedded Clustering (DEC)~\cite{xie2016unsuperviseddeepembeddingclustering} improves the target data representation by training the autoencoder and computing soft assignments in its latent space via Student’s $t$-distribution.
-In a concurrent work \cite{yang2017towards}, the authors perform joint dimensionality reduction using AE and k-means clustering in the latent space of AE.
-Improved DEC (IDEC)~\cite{guo_improved_2017} extends DEC by jointly optimizing reconstruction and clustering objectives, while spectral variations replace k-means steps with graph-based updates~\cite{8970928}.
+A pioneering Deep Embedded Clustering (DEC)~\cite{xie2016unsuperviseddeepembeddingclustering} improves the target data representation by training the autoencoder and computing soft assignments in its latent space via Student's $t$-distribution.
+In a concurrent work \cite{yang2017towards}, the authors perform joint dimensionality reduction using AE and k-means clustering in the latent space.
+Then, improved DEC (IDEC)~\cite{guo_improved_2017} extends DEC by jointly optimizing reconstruction and clustering objectives, while spectral variants replace k-means steps with graph-based updates~\cite{8970928}.
 G-CEALS \cite{rabbani2025deep} replaces the $t$–distribution assumption with multivariate Gaussian clusters.
-To eliminate the assumption of explicit distribution prior, DEPICT~\cite{dizaji2017deepclusteringjointconvolutional} attaches a softmax layer on top of an embedding network and train with cross-entropy loss.
-Finally, IDC \cite{svirsky2023interpretable} predicts interpretable cluster assignments at the instance and cluster levels.
+DEPICT~\cite{dizaji2017deepclusteringjointconvolutional} attaches a softmax layer on top of an embedding network and trains with cross-entropy loss to eliminate the assumption of an explicit distribution prior.
+Finally, IDC \cite{idc} predicts interpretable cluster assignments at the instance and cluster levels.

-However, most of these deep learning models require careful hyperparameter tuning and early stopping which is unrealistic in the fully unsupervised setting due to the lack of labels~\cite{9506051,sadeghi2024deepclusteringselfsupervisionusing}.
-Moreover, the optimization process has to be performed on each dataset, which is often time-consuming.
-Although multiple deep clustering approaches are currently in use, most of them are designed for texts or images \cite{znalezniak2023contrastive, cai2023semantic, li2024image} and cannot be directly adapted to tabular data due to the lack of a dominant neural architecture for heterogeneous tabular inputs \cite{grinsztajn2022tree, mcelfresh2023neural}.
+Most of these deep learning models require careful hyperparameter tuning and early stopping which is unrealistic in the fully unsupervised setting due to the lack of labels~\cite{9506051,sadeghi2024deepclusteringselfsupervisionusing}.
+Moreover, the optimization process has to be performed for each dataset, which is often time-consuming.
+Although multiple deep clustering approaches are currently in use, most of them are designed for texts or images \cite{znalezniak2023contrastive, cai2023semantic, li2024image} and cannot be directly adapted for tabular data due to the lack of a dominant neural architecture for heterogeneous tabular inputs \cite{grinsztajn2022tree, mcelfresh2023neural}.